-After a stunning election victory in 2018, Ethiopian Prime Minister Abiy Ahmed dazzled the world with an ambitious domestic reform plan.
+After a disputed election victory in 2018, Ethiopian Prime Minister Abiy Ahmed dazzled the world with an ambitious domestic reform plan.
 He released political prisoners, encouraged media liberalisation and legalised opposition groups.
 But it was his success in ending the border conflict with Eritrea in July 2018, which included restoring full diplomatic relations and agreeing to open shuttered borders, that earned him the Nobel Peace Prize in 2019.

 Yet little more than a year after his triumph in Oslo, Ethiopia’s ‘man of peace’ has led a war in the northern region against the dissident Tigray People’s Liberation Front (TPLF) that is feeding a devastating humanitarian crisis.

 While lauded for easing Ethiopia’s repressive political climate, his reforms have uncorked ethnic and regional strife that risk tearing apart Ethiopia’s delicate patchwork of regions and groups, say critics.

 As those tensions risk fuelling a protracted guerrilla war in the north, Abiy could face significant challenges ahead of his June re-election bid.

 “I don’t think he’s the person who can deliver that development.
 I don’t think the regions want him to deliver or have the faith in him to deliver it,” says Aly Khan Satchu, CEO of Investment Advisory firm Rich Management.